NiallMcCann96/Journey-Planner/README.md

-# Booking-System
+# Journey Planner
-A booking system written in Java
+A Journey Planner written in Java